Conflux-Chain/conflux-documentation/docs/general/conflux-basics/glossary.md

 A hard fork is a type of fork that creates a permanent divergence from the previous version of the blockchain.
 Nodes running the old version will not be accepted by the new version.
 This is a common concept in many blockchains, but due to the unique structure of Conflux, hard forks are less common.

 ### 21. **Hash**
-A hash is a function that converts an input of letters and numbers into an encrypted output of a fixed length.
+A hash is a function that converts the input data into an encrypted output of a fixed length.
 In the context of blockchain, a hash function is used to secure data.
 Each block in a blockchain has a unique hash, and any change to the block's data will result in a different hash.

 ### 22. **Internal Transactions**
 Internal transactions in blockchain refer to value transfers or operations within a smart contract.
 These transactions are triggered by external transactions and can involve actions such as transferring tokens, creating new tokens, executing function calls, or interacting with other smart contracts.
 These transactions are not recorded individually on the blockchain, but they can be tracked and displayed for analysis and visibility.